yujiri8/yujiri.xyz/software/go.md

-TITLE Golang Review
+TITLE Go Review
 NAV Review: Go
 TEMPLATE DEFAULT
-DESC Go has several virtues, but horrible error handling and is needlessly primitive in several ways.
+DESC Go is verbose and primitive, not what I'd call a good language, but it has strengths.

-# How Go and I met
+## How Go and I met

 I'll start by telling the story of my experience with the language.
 I was thinking when I wrote [my opinion on Python](https://yujiri.xyz/software/python) that that would be a special thing just for then because Python has so much significance to me, but when I started to write this I figured it would be a good thing to do for all my language opinion articles.